OscarLaraG/The-FootballBot/README.md

 2) Added ?TopScorer command: This commannd currently (at the time of writing) returns Erling Haaland, as he is the current top scorer of the English Premier League

+3) Added ?TopAssister command: At the time, will return Kevin De Bruyne.
+16 assists.

 **To-Do**
-- Add command for Top Assister and Dribbler
+- Add commands for other stats.
 - Create a small chat script to have user and bot interact with small talk.